 - Almond milk: My team did an awesome review on almond milks.
 If you’re ready to make your own, check out my simple recipe for vegan almond milk.

 - Oat milk: If you’re looking for store-bought, check out our latest oat milk review.
 If homemade is more your jam, I created a delicious recipe that I love to make.

-- Coconut milk: My team hasn’t done a coconut milk review yet, but I’ll let you know when we do!
-For now, I’ve got a great recipe for homemade, creamy coconut milk.
+- Coconut milk: We've also reviewed both carton and canned coconut milk!
+Plus, I’ve got a great recipe for homemade, creamy coconut milk.

 - Other non-dairy/nut free milks: I’ve got a no-fail recipe to make all kinds of vegan, nut free milks.
 Grocery stores are also starting to carry versions of flax milk, hemp milk, banana milk, and more.
 You can totally sub in a nut free milk for these strawberry muffins.
 Oat milk would be my preference.

 A super easy butter substitute is extra virgin olive oil.
 For every 1 cup of butter used, I substitute ¾ cup of oil.
 Avocado oil and coconut oil are also great substitutes.
 My general rule-of-thumb is: if the dish I’m making is savory, I’ll use olive or avocado oil.
 If the dish is sweet, I’ll use coconut oil.
 This strawberry muffin recipe uses coconut oil, yet another oil can be swapped in too.